-- Do nothing, - Establish a licensed only agency, - Undertake the project described in this application. - 2.
+- Do nothing, - Provide service in Clark County only. - Undertake the project described in this application (Clark and Portland Metro). - 2.
 Provide a comparison of the project with alternatives rejected by the applicant.
 Include the rationale for considering this project to be superior to the rejected alternatives.
 Factors to consider can include, but are not limited to patient access to healthcare services, capital cost, legal restrictions, staffing impacts, quality of care, and cost or operation efficiency.

-Table 12 provides a comparison of the options considered.
+Table 9 provides a comparison of the options considered.

-Table 12 Advantages and Disadvantages of Options Considered
+Table 9 Advantages and Disadvantages of Options Considered

-No Action Licensed Only Hospice Agency Undertake the Project Described in this Application Patient Access to Health Care Services No ability to improve access, especially for the Jewish community.
-Won't increase access to the majority of patients needing hospice services, and particularly the underserved, because won't be accessible to Medicare and Medicaid patients.
-Ability to serve the Jewish community and to address the loss of access to hospice that has occurred throughout the County.
-Capital Cost No capital Very low capital Capital cost is \$115,000.
-Legal Restrictions None None Certificate of Need required Staffing Impacts None Requires additional staff, but fewer than a Medicare certified agency would.
+Option 1 No Action Option 2 Provide service in Clark County Only Option 3 Undertake the Project Described in this Application (Clark and Portland Metro) Patient Access to Health Care Services No ability to improve access, especially for the Jewish community.
+Our analysis demonstrated that a large Jewish population exists contiguous to Clark County in the Portland metro area and there are no providers that are NIJH accredited in either community.
+Ability to serve the Jewish community in both Clark County and the Portland Metro area is positive.
+Further, in conversation with the CN Program we found that inclusion of Portland metro would be perceived as a positive.
+Capital Cost No capital Capital cost estimated at \$105,000 (less equipment) than Option 2.
+Capital cost is \$118,000.
+Legal Restrictions None Certificate of Need required Certificate of Need required for Washington.
+No CN requirement in Oregon.
+Staffing Impacts None Requires close to the same number of staff, at least administrative staff, as Option 3.
 Requires the highest level of additional staff, but still a relatively small number.
-Quality of Care No improvement Not able to enhance access or quality to the majority of patient in need of services Ability to provide a high-quality hospice option for Jewish residents and the County at large.
+Quality of Care No improvement Ability to provide a high-quality hospice option for Jewish residents and the County at large.
 Through the shared services agreement, Shalom will have access to data, metrics, policies, and QI initiatives.
-Cost or Operation Efficiency None Low volumes; cannot provide the same level of service as a Medicare/ Medicaid certified agency, so will have difficulty maintaining financial viability.
-Will allow for the provision of services to all patients needing services.
+Same as Option 2 Cost or Operation Efficiency None Will allow for the provision of services to Clark patients needing services.
 Improved access may reduce total costs of care for the County by reducing unnecessary ED visits, specialty provider visits and hospitalizations.
+Same as Option 2, but expand benefit to Portland metro market and supports increase operational efficiency and financial viability.